 Upload the configuration file from the developer portal and download the metadata file and certificate for configuring it in PAM.

 Ensure that you provide the correct Server IP for the AD; the wrong configuration will result in a failed LDAP bind.

-Login to Sectona PAM as admin, Go to Configuration -> AD & Directory Store -> Click on add Ad & Directory Story.
+Select AD & Directory Store under the Authentication section→ Click on add Ad & Directory Store.

 Fill in the following details: